scala/scala-lang/blog/_posts/2019-01-17-scala-days-2019-celebrating-collaborative-success.md

 [SwissTech Convention Center](https://www.stcc.ch/), [Lausanne Tourisme](https://www.lausanne-tourisme.ch/en/), [Typelevel](https://typelevel.org/), Scala User Group Organisers and official Sponsors.

 We are very much looking forward to hosting you and your closest.
-In the meantime, as Prof. Odersky would say, “Have Fun With Scala”!
+In the meantime, as Martin would say, “Have Fun With Scala”!